On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Conclusion

 \begin{question} Show that coprime extensions of the form $H \ltimes N$ with both $H,N$ Abelian have constant WL-dimension (the WL analogue of \cite{QST11}).
 More generally, a WL analogue of Babai--Qiao \cite{BQ} would be to show that when $|H|,|N|$ are coprime and $N$ is Abelian, the WL dimension of $H \ltimes N$ is no more than that of $H$ (or the maximum of that of $H$ and a constant independent of $N,H$). \end{question}

 \begin{question} Is the WL dimension of semisimple groups bounded? \end{question}

 It would be of interest to address this question even in the non-permuting case when $G = \text{PKer}(G)$.
-Alternatively, establish an upper bound of $O(\log \log n)$ for the WL dimension of semisimple groups.
-These questions would form the basis of a WL analogue of \cite{BCGQ}, without needing individualize-and-refine.
+Subsequent to initial versions of this paper, Brachter showed \cite{BrachterThesis} that the WL dimension of semisimple groups is $O(\log \log n)$, showing the ``WL analogue of \cite{BCGQ}'', without the need for individualization and refinement.
 In a higher-arity version of WL, which is not known to admit efficient algorithms, the analogous question for semisimple groups has a positive answer \cite{GLDescriptiveComplexity}.

 It is often the case that if an uncolored class of graphs is identified by WL, then so is the corresponding class of colored graphs.
-So if constant-dimensional WL identifies a class of graphs, it can often readily be extended to an efficient canonization procedure (c.f., \cite{grohe2019canonisation}).
-In the case of groups, it is not clear whether WL easily identifies colored variants.
+So if constant-dimensional WL identifies a class of graphs, it can often readily be extended to an efficient canonization procedure (cf., \cite{grohe2019canonisation}).
+In the case of groups, it is not clear whether WL easily identifies colored variants, which were studied in \cite{BrachterSchweitzerWLLibrary, GR16}.
 To this end, we ask the following.
+A \emph{colored group} is a group $G$ together with a coloring $\chi \colon G \to \mathcal{K}$ for some set of colors $\mathcal{K}$.
+Two colored groups are isomorphic if there is an isomorphism between them that preserves the colors of all elements.
+WL can naturally be started with such an initial coloring, which is then refined according to the initial WL coloring as defined above.

 \begin{question} Does constant-dimensional Weisfeiler--Leman identify every colored Abelian group? \end{question}